 Spring Garden Sensory Activity

-For this activity, you will need a rubber bin or cardboard box to hold everything, brown rice to act as the compost/ soil (or shredded brown paper or brown colored pasta), some shovels, plastic gardening pots, real carrots etc… Your child will have a blast and you’ll get some time to relax.
+For this activity, you will need a rubber bin or cardboard box to hold everything, brown rice to act as the compost/ soil (shredded brown paper or brown colored pasta would also work), some shovels, plastic gardening pots, real carrots etc… Your child will have a blast and you’ll get some time to relax.
 It’s a win/win!